tessG/Torsdagsopgaver4-Scanner-and-File/README.md

 4.g Let the <code>showMenu</code> method return the user's choice.

 4.h Create a method, <code>public static void doAction(int choice)</code> in the Main class.
 The <code> int choice </code> parameter represents the user choice of option.
-(Don't forget to convert the String to an int).

 4.i In the body of the method write a <code>switch-case</code> where:
    + case 1 will print "Starting the game now"